xinsheng/softethervpn-openvpn-filter/README.md

 # import steps

-1,using safari on ios view raw file
+1. using safari on ios view raw file
-2,it should download as ovpn file
+2. it should download as ovpn file
-3,open by openvpn app
+3. open by openvpn app